 - (1) The examination board has a quorum if, in addition to the chairperson or vice-chairperson, a member from the pool of professors and at least two additional members eligible to vote are present.
 Decisions require a simple majority.
-In case of a tie, the chairperson is to have the casting vote.
-Student members and research assistants do not have a say in decisions on matters related to education and academics, particularly when it comes to the recognition or other evaluation of examinations and assessments or the appointment of examiners or co-examiners.
-Moreover, student members are not to participate in the debate and decision-making on matters related to examination topics or their own examinations. - (2) The members of the examination board, their deputies, the examiners as well as co-examiners are to be sworn to secrecy.
-If they are not employed in the German civil service, they are to be sworn to secrecy by the chairperson of the examination board. - (3) Incriminating decisions of the examination board or its chairperson are to be reported to the affected student immediately.
-Prior to any action, the affected student has to be granted the right to be heard
+In case of a tie, the chairperson has the casting vote.
+Student members and research assistants do not contribute to decisions on matters related to education and academics, particularly when it comes to the recognition or other evaluation of examinations and assessments or the appointment of examiners or co-examiners.
+Moreover, student members of the examination board do not participate in the debate and decision-making on matters related to examination topics or their own examinations. - (2) All members of the examination board, their deputies, the examiners as well as co-examiners are to be sworn to official secrecy.
+If they are not employed in the German public service, they are to be sworn to secrecy by the chairperson of the examination board. - (3) Incriminating decisions of the examination board or its chairperson are to be reported to the affected student immediately.
+Prior to any action, the affected student has to be granted the right to be heard.